 Most people come to St. Augustine to relax and enjoy the beautiful pristine beaches.

 But there is much more to do here than just sitting on a beach.
 The nation’s oldest city, St. Augustine is North Florida’s gateway to a plethora of outdoor activities and rich history and culture.

 You could easily spend a full day touring the two historic forts in the area and strolling around Old Town.

-Or spread out your trip and enjoy looking at unique artifacts at the Maritime Museum, Lightner Museum and Pirate and Treasure Museum, tour the beautiful Flagler College and sample wine at the San Sebastian Winery.
+Or spread out your trip and enjoy looking at unique art galleries and artifacts at the Maritime Museum or Lightner Museum, admire the historic buildings on St George Street, and sample wine at the San Sebastian Winery.

 From exploring the historic district of Old Town to drinking water from the Fountain of Youth here is our list of the best things to do in St. Augustine.

 Castillo de San Marcos National Monument

 By far one of the most visited St. Augustine attractions on Florida’s east coast is the Castillo de San Marcos.

 A beautiful Spanish fortress made from Coquina, a substance of crushed shells, it is the oldest and largest masonry fort in the United States and is located on the Western shore of Matanza Bay in the Historic District of St. Augustine.

 Explore Castillo de San Marcos at your leisure and discover rooms that once housed soldiers and at the top see cannons that were used in the multiple battles that were fought here.

 You may even get to see a re-enactment of soldiers in uniform performing the daily duties of colonial life in the fort.